WICG/display-locking/explainer.md

 If instead we need to activate `#third` div, only one `beforeactivate` event will be fired, at `#second` with `#third` in the `activatedElement` field.

+If `#second` is actually locked with `activatable` set to false, we can't activate anything `#second` or anything inside its subtree.
+For example if `#fourth` needs activation, even if we activate `#fourth`, it will not be visible because `#second` is still locked.

+---
+### Restrictions

+In consideration of display locking, we have also discussed when it would and would not be appropriate to allow an element to be locked.
+One main consideration for this is containment.
+That is, it seems to make sense to require that the element that is going to be locked provides containment for style and layout.
+This can be achieved with the `contain: style layout;` CSS property.

+This allows us to better reason about the expected behavior of the page.
+Specifically,
+* Layout of the locked subtree will not affect the layout of other elements outside of the locked element.
+This ensures that we can process as little or as much of the subtree’s layout without visually affecting the rest of the page.
+* Finally, style of the locked subtree will not affect style of elements outside of the locked element.
+Similarly to layout containment, this ensures that we can process any number of elements on the locked subtree without visually changing the content on the rest of the page.

 ---
 ### Implementation description